What is a Swim to Survive+ School Program grant?

 The Lifesaving Society releases grant funds only after completion of the Swim to Survive+ Program and once the Society has received the required final reports: Listed below are the reports that are required for reimbursement:

-Approved grants will be revoked if the Grant Reimbursement Report and Activity Report are not received by the Lifesaving Society within 24 months of School Program completion.
+Approved grants will be revoked if the Grant Reimbursement Report and Results are not received by the Lifesaving Society within the timeline specified in the approval notification letter.

 Questions?